susimsek/GraphqlMicroserviceFullstack/README.md

 The Fullstack GraphQL App be accessed with nginx from the link below.
 http://127.0.0.1

-The OAuth2 Authorization Server be accessed with from the link below.
+The OAuth2 Authorization Server be accessed from the link below.
 http://127.0.0.1:9000